 Born in Washington, Pennsylvania, in 1904, and raised in a “tarpaper shack,” Dearing had become a successful young entrepreneur who operated the Dearing Hotel and a restaurant in Pittsburgh.
 He had left the “Smoky City” in 1930 after losing his restaurant in a major flood, arriving in Cleveland on the bus, he later said, “with 98 cents in my pocket.”
 He found work as a short-order cook before coming to Hecht’s notice.

 Dearing vaulted Cedar Gardens into the national spotlight within a short time.
 In 1937, the Pittsburgh Courier dubbed it “the most famous night spot between New York and Chicago.
 Cedar Gardens was part of an effervescent nightlife scene that emerged in the 1930s in the vicinity of Cedar and East 97th Street, which vied with the East 55th Street–Central Avenue area as “Cleveland’s Harlem.”
-Cedar Gardens added to this reputation by opening the Parisian Cocktail Bar in December 1934 and introducing racy floor shows a year later.
+Arthur “Bud” Douglass, a Call and Post columnist who wrote the paper’s “On the Avenue” column under the alias T.D.S., dubbed this stretch of upper Cedar “Green Pastures,” a term he used frequently in reference to its nightlife scene.
+Cedar Gardens added to the Green Pastures’ reputation for nighttime flair by opening the Parisian Cocktail Bar in December 1934 and introducing racy floor shows a year later.

 Although Dearing left after a few years to manage Benny Mason’s Cedar Country Club, a resort on a farm in semi-rural Solon, Cedar Gardens continued to attract a wide range of top-billed entertainment from jazz to drag shows.
 The latter may have been among the “improper influences” cited by the Army in adding Cedar Gardens to its list of “off bounds” nightspots in 1944.
 After World War II, Cedar Gardens was sufficiently restrained in its offerings to find favor in the form of a Green Book listing.
 It is not clear why Cedar Gardens was delisted after 1955, but it continued to offer musical entertainment until it closed in 1969 following a fire in the building it occupied.